EAS 3610: Introduction to Geophysics

 Where: ES&T L1175 (lower-level 1)

-Instructor Office Hours: Will be held in my office (see above) on Wednesdays 1 - 2 pm, and
+Instructor Office Hours: Will be held in my office (see above) on Wednesdays 1:30 - 3 pm, or by appointment.

 This course is an introduction to methods used to visualize and understand the history, shape, mechanical structure,